Nancy Feber

 Nancy Feber (born 5 February 1976) is a retired Belgian tennis player.
 As a junior player, she won four Grand Slam titles – one in singles and three in doubles.
 Feber won French Open twice, in 1992 and 1993, both times in doubles with Laurence Courtois.
 At the 1993 Wimbledon Championships, she triumphed in both singles and doubles.

-Feber played as a professional tennis player from 1991 to 1998.
-Her best Grand Slam singles result is the third round of the 1994 Wimbledon Championships, the result she achieved in 1995 and 1996.
+Feber competed as a professional tennis player from 1991 to 1998.
+Her best Grand Slam singles performance is the third round of the 1994 Wimbledon Championships, the result she achieved in 1995 and 1996.
 In doubles, Feber reached three WTA Tour finals, one with Alexandra Fusai and two with Laurence Courtois, but won none.

+During her career, Feber defeated players such as Helena Suková, Irina Spîrlea, Jo Durie, Rita Grande and Meghann Shaughnessy.
+She enjoyed success on the ITF Women's Circuit, winning three singles and eight doubles titles.
+Her highest rankings were No. 79 in singles and No. 46 in doubles.

 She also played for Belgium Fed Cup team, with the score of 2–2 in singles and 9–1 in doubles.
-Feber enjoyed success at the ITF Women's Circuit, winning three singles and eight doubles titles.
-Her highest rankings were No. 79 in singles and No. 46 in doubles.
-During her career, Feber defeated players such as Helena Suková, Irina Spîrlea, Jo Durie, Rita Grande and Meghann Shaughnessy.